IvanNolasco/Udacity-SQL-Project/README.md

 # Udacity-SQL-Project
 Data Analytics project applied to a Digital Music Store.
-* Used SQL queries for Exploratory Analysis in the Database
+* Used SQL queries for data cleaning and exploratory analysis in the database
-* Used Excel to build Data Visualizations
+* Used Excel to build data visualizations